Frequently Asked Questions

 Q: HOW LONG HAS THE ORGANIZATION BEEN IN PLACE?

-A: A TRIAD agreement between the Knox County Sheriff's Department, local law enforcement, and Senior Citizen leaders was signed in June of 1998.
+A: A TRIAD agreement between the Knox County Sheriff's Office, local law enforcement, and Senior Citizen leaders was signed in June of 1998.

 Q: WHAT ARE THE VISITING HOURS AT THE JAIL?